Our History:

 2005

 The first fundraiser takes place at the Ritz Charles in Carmel, IN, raising over $60,000.
 This allows us to officially open our doors in June and hire our first House Director.
-The first home is located on Rohrer Road in Carmel – a 45-year-old tri-level fixer-upper that could house up to 5 women at a time.
+The first home is located on Rohrer Road in Carmel and can house up to 4 women at a time.
 The first year is rent-free thanks to the generosity of three businessmen who believe in our cause.
+Our first resident moves in on June 5th and gives birth on July 3rd – the first O’Connor House baby!

 2010